• Skip to primary navigation

 Art, Design Topics, Graphic Design, Understanding Graphic Design

-Image resolution is something that trips up a lot of my clients when they embark on printing or design projects on their own.
-Why does this image look blurry when I make it larger?
-Why can’t I print this graphic in poster size?
-The answers all come down to image resolution.
+Image resolution is one of those things that trips up a lot of clients when they dive into design or printing projects.
+Why does your image look blurry when you enlarge it?
+Why can’t that logo be printed poster-size?
+The answers all come down to resolution.
+What is image resolution?

 Pixels up close and personal